julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 This post isn’t for collecting “aesthetic” plants.
 It’s for those who want to grow herbs with memory — plants that held ground through war, exile, colonization, and silence.

+Some plants were grown specifically for descent, protection, and working with the darker layers of experience — a tradition explored further in **[Herbs for a Shadow Work Garden](/herbs-shadow-work-garden/)**.

 ---

 ## What Makes a Plant Witchy?